-Arrangements for children’s home life and concerns for their wellbeing are always at the top of our client’s list of priorities, whether they are the parents or other relevant adults or family members.
-We can hope you negotiate and explore whether matters concerning your children’s care can be dealt with by way of agreement.
-If that is unfortunately not possible, we can assist you in seeking the Court’s assistance in obtaining an Order confirming with whom the children live, how much time they spend in the care of the other parent and that arrangements are in place that are in the children’s best interests.
+Arrangements for children’s home life and concerns for their wellbeing, following a relationship breakdown, are always at the top of our client’s list of priorities, whether they are the parents or other relevant adults or family members.
+We actively encourage both parties to negotiate and explore whether matters concerning their children’s care can be dealt with by way of mutual agreement.
+Unfortunately that is not always possible, and where necessary, we will assist our client in seeking the court’s assistance in obtaining an order confirming with whom the children live, how much time they spend in the care of the other parent and that arrangements are in place that are in the children’s best interests.

 Issues can arise in relation to other important matters, such as the children’s education.
-Again, we can assist you in the event that an agreement cannot be reached and Court proceedings are required.
+Again, we can assist in the event that an agreement cannot be reached and court proceedings are required.

 Obtaining Parental Responsibility

-A parent who has parental responsibility has a say in the important decisions relating to the children’s upbringing, such as giving consent to medical treatment, the children being taken out of the country, or determining which school they should attend.
+A parent with parental responsibility has a say in the important decisions relating to the children’s upbringing, such as giving consent to medical treatment, the children being taken out of the country, or determining which school they should attend.

-Other adults with care, or step care parents can also acquire parental responsibility.
+Other adults with care, or step-parents, can also acquire parental responsibility.

-We can advise and assist you in obtaining parental responsibility, either by way of agreement or, if necessary, through Court proceedings.
+We can advise and assist our clients in obtaining parental responsibility, either by way of agreement or, if necessary, through court proceedings.